You know, it’s surprising how many homeowners ask themselves this question – should I use a siding nailer or roofing nailer?

 As roofing shingles are only meant to last 20 years or less, you’ll need to re-roof your home after that time.
 Roofing shingles may also be damaged by poor weather or natural disasters, which shorten the re-roofing interval.
 Roofing nails are made with this in mind.
 They usually have a large head and a smooth shank that are easy to draw out when needed.

-Though most siding materials (wood, plywood, or vinyl) are not thick enough, they are longer (the standard length of the siding is 2 to 12-1/2 feet, width 8 – 12 inches usually, thickness varies from .035 to 1 inch, and weight ranges from 4.5 to 12 pounds, depending on materials).
-So, they must be properly installed in the frame in order to hang a long time and respond to external conditions.
-As a result, siding nails must be long enough to penetrate the structure sufficiently.
-That’s why they are longer than roofing nails, ranging from 1-1/4 to 2-1/2 inches in length.
+Though most siding materials (wood, plywood, or vinyl) are not thick enough, they are longer.
+The standard length of the siding is 2 to 12-1/2 feet, the width is usually 8–12 inches, the thickness varies from.035 to 1 inch, and the weight ranges from 4.5 to 12 pounds, depending on the materials.

 Weight Comparison: